-Gaetano Vaccaro – guitar
+Gaetano Vaccaro – guitarist/co-songwriter/filmmaker

-Kiki Vassilakis – drums
+Kiki Vassilakis – drummer

 Kiki Vassilakis hails from Greece, living in the US for the past two decades; this talented musician marks the map with versatile and matchless percussive ability.
-Playing for over 15 years Kiki has performed in a unique collection of bands with styles ranging from funk, jazz, and Dixieland to country rock, indie metal, and even traditional Greek.
-Outside of her music, Kiki works in publicity and promotions in Albany, NY.
+Playing for over 15 years, Kiki has performed in a unique collection of bands with styles ranging from funk, jazz, and Dixieland to country rock, indie metal, and traditional Greek.
+Outside of her music, Kiki works in graphic design, photography, publicity and promotions in Albany, NY.
 She is committed to community involvement, and is best known for her unforgettable outgoing personality.
 In her free time Kiki volunteers with local LGBTQ organizations and her Greek Orthodox Church.

 Tonya Abernathy – back-up vocalist

 Tonya Abernathy has been singing professionally for many years, trained as a jazz vocalist.
 In Atlanta, GA, she sang with the well-known ska band The Robostos as the lead vocalist.
 Since her time with The Robostos, she has toured the nation many times in various musical constellations, and has worked as a session vocalist on several albums.
 In addition to her work with la Banda Rebelde, Tonya is lead vocalist for The Accents, Albany, NY’s premier band for weddings and special events.
 Tonya is deeply passionate about holistic health, and believes deeply in the healing powers of the voice.